catnipped/WelcomeToFever/DesignDocument.md

 ### Mechanics

-All game mechanics in Fever should be short and flexible.
+All game mechanics in *Fever* should be short and flexible.
 Never add a mechanic that will solve just one problem, but at least two problems.
 They should be easy to grasp and teach.
-Each mechanic should to echo the theme of the game in some way.
-There are three types of mechanics in Fever:
+Each mechanic should echo the theme of the game in some way.
+There are three groups of mechanics in *Fever*:

-- Push-your-luck
-- Survival
+#### Survival Horror

+In TRPGs players are usually able to level up their character, gain new skills and buy new equipment.
+However, since *Fever* is a horror game, players shouldn't feel like their characters are getting stronger.
+The Survival Horror genre tends to lean into a lot of resource management mechanics, and Fever does have some of that, but what's important is a slow-burn sense of impending doom.

+#### Push-your-luck

-- Mystery-solving
+#### Mystery-solving

 ### Scope of the game